 More than you’ll ever require.

-A lot of the fans have asked me what my thoughts were of the Viceland episode on Randy and Liz and my thoughts are the same as the fans.
+Many fans have asked me what my thoughts were of the Viceland episode on Randy and Liz, and my thoughts are the same as the fans.
 From everything up to the delicate moments that were reenacted, I thought it was done tastefully.
-Bravo to all involved in the making of the Dark Side of the Ring documentary series and thank you for preserving wrestling history for the fans.
+Bravo to all involved in making the Dark Side of the Ring documentary series, and thank you for preserving wrestling history for the fans.

 You can watch the first episode of Viceland’s Dark Side of the Ring docu-series on Randy and Liz entitled “A Match Made in Heaven” here.

 In case you missed it, be sure to read my other articles on Pro Wrestling Stories: